Enjoy this moving tribute to drag racing legend Dave Schultz by longtime journalist and tv reporter Bill Stephens

 On February 11, 2001, the world lost the greatest Pro Stock Motorcycle champion in history.

-In the many seasons that have passed since his death, his 45 national event wins and six world championships are still records.
+In the many seasons that have passed since his death, his 45 national event wins and six world championships are still astonishing.
 But while it’s easy to get caught up in the remarkable stats Dave amassed during his legendary career, my own memories of this outstanding racer are more personal and indelible.

 I began my motorsports television career in 1994 as an Associate Producer at Diamond P Sports for NHRA Today on the old TNN network.
 This was a major step in my own professional journey and the chance to work beside many more gifted television veterans AND meet, interview, and mingle with the biggest stars in drag racing was indescribable.
 I had a lot of homework to do preparing for my new position and the first stop I made when beginning to study up on the Pro Stock Motorcycle class was at the brightly-colored pit area bearing the yellow-and-blue banners of Sunoco-sponsored Dave Schultz.